-Our country’s flag is more commonly called as ”Tiranga” owing to three colors it has.
-Each color has its own significance.
-These three colors represent inculcating moral values which root deep down in Indian soil.
+We Indians also have our pride, our flag known as ”Tiranga” owing to the three colours it carries with it.
+These three colours are Saffron, White and Green, and each has its own significance.
+These three colours represent inculcating moral values which root deep down in Indian soil.

 Importance of Three Colours in Tiranga

 The national flag of India is also called “Tiranga” because of the three colours with which it is made up of.
 The topmost colour is Saffron that indicates the strength and bravery of the country.
 It pays tributes to the freedom fighters and is a symbol of their strength and sacrifices.
 The middle white colour indicates peace and truth.
 The blue chakkra with 24 spikes shows 24 hours a day.
 The third which is the green colour is for prosperity, growth and fertility of the motherland India.

 The significance of the colours and the chakra in the National Flag was amply described by Dr S. Radhakrishnan in the Constituent Assembly which unanimously adopted the National Flag.

 Dr S. Radhakrishnan explained—“Bhagwa or the saffron colour denotes renunciation of disinterestedness.
 Our leaders must be indifferent to material gains and dedicate themselves to their